-The latest version of the app enables us to easily partner with private security companies so they can protect their clients better.
-When your clients activate the panic button on their phone (which everyone carries on them and has on next to their bed at night, unlike traditional panic buttons) their phone will call you.
+The latest version of the app enables us to easily partner with private security companies and community safety organisation so they can protect their members better.
+When your members activate the panic button on their phone (which everyone carries on them and has on next to their bed at night, unlike traditional panic buttons) their phone will call you.
 Simultaneously you'll get a desktop alert in your control room (requires only internet access).
 You will be able to track their exact location on a Google Map, even if they can't speak or are on the move.
 This provides you with a competitive advantage and also enables you to support clients outside of their home.
 We'll even build you your very own app.
 For more information on the benefits and pricing contact us today about joining as a partner or getting your own version of the app.

 1. Why does the app require all these permissions?

 Some app users are concerned about the number of permissions the app requires, which is especially obvious in Android 6 (Marshmallow).
 In general, the app only uses additional permissions when the user initiates specific activities where these are required.
 Here are the specific examples of how it uses the permissions (the terminology might be slightly different between iOS (Apple) and Android: